 The cancer program has transitioned from pre-clinical research studies treating animals with various tumors to the first human trials.
 Multiple types of cancers were treated as part of a Phase 1 clinical safety trial.
 Phase 2 efficacy trials have been initiated focusing on colorectal cancer, pancreatic cancer, and prostate cancer.
 The colorectal cancer trial is multicenter and has prompted the development of a semi-automated production process for the manufacturing of the macrobeads that are used for this clinical research study.
 The Institute continues to work with the Food and Drug Administration in ongoing efforts to make this therapy available to as many people as possible.

-Additional clinical trial and patient information can be viewed here:
+Additional clinical trial and patient information can be viewed on the Macrobead webpage: